niravcodes/niravcodes.github.io/_drafts/sandboxing-small-executables-on-linux-many-tries.md

 Docker Heavy and not built for my use case.
 Not for security.
 Can be broken out of.
 At any rate, I'm not gonna be instantiating full containers for executing a sub-megabyte program.

 minijail I found about 2 days after i began my search.

+custom:

+namespaces, chroot, seccomp-bpf, kafel, cgroups, users etc